jsonMartin/readwise-mirror/README.md

 Then run any of the commands or click the Readwise toolbar to sync for the first time.

 >[!IMPORTANT]
 >It is highly recommended that you enable at least File tracking.
-This will ensure future changes, including to the file names, colon replacements, or changes made on Readwise will not create duplicates in your Obsidian library.
+This will ensure future configuration changes, including to the file name template, colon replacement character, or metadata changes made on Readwise (title, author) will not create duplicates in your Obsidian library.

 ## How does this work?